 A standard account is available on FxPro and Admiral Markets to more experienced traders.
 This account allows users to trade on stocks, commodities, crypto etc. To open one of these retail investor accounts, users must trade with at least $100.
 Standard trading accounts are what the majority of people will seek to use.

 FxPro does not offer clients Standard accounts, while Admiral Markets does offer clients Standard accounts.

 FxPro Vs Admiral Markets MAM Account

-FxPro does offer clients MAM accounts, while Admiral Markets does offer clients MAM accounts.
+FxPro does offer clients MAM accounts, while Admiral Markets does not offer clients MAM accounts.

 FxPro Vs Admiral Markets ECN Account